United Way Programs

 The coalition's strategic intent is to create long lasting impact in our community in the areas of health, education and financial stability by serving as a resource in identifying and meeting community needs, as well as being a resource to one another.
 Meetings take place once a month.
 These meetings are open to the public.

-Our Coat Room is available at our office for families to pick out a coat and cold weather accessories for each member of their immediate family, free of charge.
+Our Coat Drive takes place each fall and is followed by a distribution event at our office.
+Douglas and Pope County families are able to pick out a coat and cold weather accessories for each member of their immediate family, free of charge.

 Equipped to Work